beeops-re/beeops-re/README.md

 - 👋 Hi, I’m Billy from Reunion Island 🇷🇪
 - 👀 I’m DevOps and Cybersecurity enthusiast !
-- 🌱 I’m looking to collaborate on IT projects
+- 🌱 I’m looking to collaborate on IT projects and help to protect against Cyber threats 🛡️
 - 📫 How to reach me ?
   - [LinkedIn](https://www.linkedin.com/in/billypayet/)
   - Email: billy@beeops.re